Usama-Codez/SnapAI-Toolkit/README.md

-# 🤖 ML Kit Smart Camera App
+# SnapAI Toolkit Smart Camera App

-An Android Studio project built using **Firebase ML Kit** to demonstrate real-time machine learning features in mobile devices.
+An Android Studio project built using **Firebase ML Kit** to demonstrate some machine learning features in mobile devices.
 This app combines four intelligent computer vision tasks with clean UI design and intuitive user interaction.

 ---